-Oktoberfest draws in visitors from around the world and while the Bavarians are used to the siege of their city after close to 200 festivals, a little bit of good travel etiquette is always appreciated.
-Learn this German vocabulary to navigate the madness of Oktoberfest.
+Oktoberfest draws in visitors from around the world.
+While the Müncheners are used to the siege of their city after close to 200 beer festivals, good travel etiquette is always appreciated.
+Find out how to order a beer, sing the Oktoberfest songs, and navigate the fest.

 die Bierleichen - Beer Corpses

 This feeling encompasses the atmosphere of a successful Oktoberfest.
-After a mass or two it is not uncommon to embody the meaning as you clink glasses with a table full of new friends.
+After a mass or two you will feel it too as you clink glasses with a table full of new friends.

 der Kellner / die Kellnerin - Waiter / Waitress